GfSE/SAF-Specification/stereotypes.md

 <html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Logical-User'>Logical User</A><BR>Logical User: The Logical User is the representation for a human in the Logical Domain, outside the SOI scope, interacting with the SOI.<BR></html>

+## SAF_O1_OCXD

+### Icon
+*none*

+### Documentation
+The Operational Context Definition Viewpoint provides the operational contexts and the involved operational performers necessary to support a specific set of operational capabilities.

+A block definition diagram (BDD) featuring the identified Operational Performers playing a role in the Operational Context being addressed.

 ## SAF_O1_OCXE

 ### Icon